 - Splatoon 2

-Do you enjoy playing the old-school classic Nintendo games?
+Is Nintendo Switch Online worth it? — Do you enjoy playing old-school classic Nintendo games?

 For those of you who don't have an original NES laying around and weren't able to get your hands on an NES Classic Edition (here are some great accessories to go with that if you did), then you can enjoy your old favorites through Nintendo Switch Online's Nintendo Entertainment System!
 It includes the following games: